Last Chance For Animals Logo

 WHY PUSH FOR THE BAN?

-Rodeos, and stand-alone bull riding events, glorify animal abuse while they they masquerade as sport and family entertainment.
+Rodeos, and stand-alone bull riding events, glorify animal abuse while they masquerade as sport and family entertainment.
 For example, horses and bulls do not buck naturally.
 These are terrified animals trying to get away from something that is causing them fear, pain, and discomfort.
 Animal injuries can be numerous; broken bones, ripped tendons, torn ligaments, and snapped necks.
 The rodeo industry has been heavily lobbying Councilmembers to vote against the ban, which is why it's important to voice your support for the ban.

 Ban The Rodeo Bull